Careers

 Jack Moore

 Plants growing in soil that is too wet suffer from a lack of oxygen which leads to the death of roots and a loss of vigor in the plant.
-When you water well-beyond your plants’ needs, essentially, you are drowning it (which is true for turf or for trees and shrubs).
+When you water well-beyond your plants’ needs, essentially, you are drowning it.
+This is true for grass, trees, shrubs, and small plants.
+Too much water can be harmful.

 For example, it could be a leaky system that is putting out more water than it should be.
 In addition to potentially causing overwatering mistakes, it can’t be ignored that this is downright wasteful both from a cost perspective (literally sending money down the drain) but also from a responsible water utilization perspective.
 When water is as precious a commodity as it is here in Texas, we hate to see any of it wasted.